MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/PortalLaunchScheduler.md

 > - The PowerShell version of this tool is available today
 > - This feature can only be used on modern SharePoint communication sites
 > - You must have site owner permissions for the site to customize and schedule the launch of a portal
-> - Launches must be scheduled at least 7 days in advance and each wave can last one to seven days
+> - Launches must be scheduled at least seven days in advance and each wave can last one to seven days
 > - The number of waves required is automatically determined by the expected number of users
-> - Before scheduling a portal launch, the Page Diagnostics for SharePoint tool must be run to verify that the home page of the site is healthy
+> - Before scheduling a portal launch, the [Page Diagnostics for SharePoint tool](https://aka.ms/perftool) must be run to verify that the home page of the site is healthy
-> - At the end of the portal launch, all users with permissions to the site will be able to access the new site
+> - At the end of the launch, all users with permissions to the site will be able to access the new site
 > - This feature is not available for Office 365 Germany, Office 365 operated by 21Vianet (China), or Microsoft 365 US Government plans